 As Hannah carries out the reaction, the RecipeRunner tablet app prompts her at every stage, and records the precise time each step is carried out.
 All the while, real-time data from the hardware is also being logged, showing how each process affects what is happening inside the flask.

 After carrying out the reaction twice, and obtaining similar yields of 61% and 69%, Hannah compares the two reaction runs using the RunManager software.
 This provides a graphical view of the reaction data from start to finish, allowing any of the recorded data streams to be plotted side by side.
 In this case the temperature profile of the two reactions can be seen to be very similar.

 The DeviceX immersed temperature sensor data for the two runs Hannah performed.

 Future reactions can be compared to these successful runs, giving insight into the reasons for failure – or, as we will see in future posts, giving an early warning if a reaction is not proceeding as it should.

 You can view Hannah’s run data and look around the RunManager module of DigitalGlassware™ by following this link.
-Let us know what you think by clicking here and register here for further information.
 Make sure to check the blog for regular updates in which we will demonstrate more of the capabilities of DigitalGlassware™.

 Note all captured reaction data is real as presented.
 User identities have been anonymised.